Fire Spinner ice plant

 - Is Fire Spinner ice plant good for the Colorado Front Range?

-- Yes.
-Fire Spinner ice plant is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Fire Spinner ice plant is a well-suited groundcover for Colorado's Front Range.

 - How big does Fire Spinner ice plant get?